 |Free||$3.49 per month||$9.99 per month||$14.99 per month|

-And speaking of monthly fees, we’ve seen several camera brands that charge significantly more per month for the same level of storage Reolink’s standard cloud plan provides.
-Our recent review of Amcrest cameras, for instance, revealed a $6-per-month cloud storage option that includes a mere 7 days of video history.
-It’s a small discrepancy – and keep in mind Amcrest makes some nice cameras – but we felt it was worth a mention.
+And speaking of monthly fees, several camera brands charge significantly more per month for the same level of storage Reolink’s standard cloud plan provides.
+In my recent analysis of Amcrest cameras, for instance, you can learn about a $6-per-month cloud storage option that includes a mere seven days of video history.
+It’s a small discrepancy – and keep in mind Amcrest makes some nice cameras – but it’s still worth a mention.

-While we had excellent control of the features on our Argus Eco and a great experience overall, we admit we did feel the absence of features we’ve grown accustomed to seeing in many newer cameras these days – things like person detection, 24/7 recording, and automatic zoom.
-While not essential to us, these features do enhance the overall experience.
+With plenty of control over features on the Argus Eco and a great experience overall, there’s plenty to like about this camera.
+You might miss a few fancier features in many newer cameras these days – things like person detection, 24/7 recording, and automatic zoom.
+While not essential, these features do enhance the overall experience.
 Just something to keep in mind as you’re narrowing down your choices.

 To learn more about outdoor cameras that shine in flexibility, check out our list of the best outdoor security cameras.

-Reolink’s support page is packed to the brim with videos, tutorials, and Q&A’s addressing pretty much every question we could ever think of regarding security cameras.
-Beyond that, we had some initial network-related questions answered promptly after emailing customer support.
+Reolink’s support page is packed to the brim with videos, tutorials, and Q&A’s that address pretty much every question you could ever think of regarding security cameras.
+Beyond that, I had some initial network-related questions answered promptly after emailing customer support.

 Yes.
 There’s a small but recognizable share icon at the lower right-hand side of the app.
 Once you tap that, you’ll see options to share via email, text, etc.

 Yes.
 As mentioned, it has an IP65 weather rating, which will keep the camera protected from the elements in most cases.

 Yes.
 Reolink’s basic plan includes seven-day storage and covers one camera.